 - 1 small tomato, finely chopped

 - 2 Tbsp finely chopped flat-leaf parsley

 - salt and pepper

 - Pierce the aubergines with a fork in a few places.
-Burn over a direct flame or near a hot grill, turning occasionally, until soft inside and completely burnt outside, 10-15 minutes, longer with the grill.
+Burn over a direct flame or near a hot grill, turning occasionally, until soft inside and completely burnt outside, 10-15 minutes or longer.
 When cool enough to handle, peel and discard the burnt skin.

-- Cut the aubergine crosswise a few times (to avoid long strings of aubergine) and mix with the remaining ingredients, seasoning and adding more molasses or herbs to taste.
-The dish can be made a few hours in advance, in which case cover with plastic wrap until serving.
+- Cut the aubergine crosswise a few times (to avoid long strings of aubergine) and mix with the remaining ingredients.
+Season to taste with salt and pepper, and add more pomegranate molasses or herbs to taste, if you like.
+The dish can be made a few hours in advance, in which case cover well until serving.